ALWAYS test for FPV and FeLV- It's the responsible way!

-Believe it or not, some people out there advocate to NOT test for Feline Leukemia Virus (FeLV) or Feline Immunodeficiency Virus (FIV) at all.
+Believe it or not, some people out there advocate to NOT test for Feline Leukemia Virus (FeLV) or Feline Immunodeficiency Virus (FPV) at all.
 This reckless notion is based on 5 key arguments that make little or no sense.
 Promoting the notion that cats should not be tested for these debilitating, contagious and potentially deadly viruses must be shredded to pieces, CatDX.com is here to do just that!

 Argument Number 2: “Test results can be unreliable with false positives.
 Cats testing positive should be tested after 30 days or so”